On This Page

 Stop signs, yield signs, and traffic signals control the flow of traffic at busy intersections.
 A defensive driver never assumes a stop sign or a traffic signal will stop approaching traffic.

 At an intersection with a stop sign, steady red signal or flashing red signal, you must stop before the marked stop line or crosswalk, if there is one.
 If there is no stop line or crosswalk, stop before the unmarked crossing area before entering the intersection (see section on Pedestrians).
-Always yield to pedestrians, bicycles, and traffic in the intersection when making an allowed turn.
+Always yield to vulnerable road users, such as pedestrians, and people riding bicycles, as well as traffic in the intersection when making an allowed turn.
 After stopping, if you are unable to see traffic coming from your left and right, slightly pull forward and scan the area.
 Even if you have a green light, do not enter an intersection unless there is room for your vehicle on the other side.

 At intersections with stop signs in all four directions, it is common courtesy to allow the driver who stops first to go first.
 When in doubt, yield to the driver on your right.
 Never assume another driver will yield the right of way to you.